fastattackv/FastBot/README.md

 It contains :
 - An embed message for new members
 - A game named "devine" (aka guess) where you play angainst a friend and have to guess a numbre between 1 and 99
+- A save system that saves on wich channel you can play with the bot